mauvaisetroupe/ckad-prepare-exam/01-application-design-and-build/04-utilize-persistent-and-ephemeral-volumes.md

 </pre>

-## Create a PersistentVolume, PersistemtVolumeClaim, and add persistentVolumeClaim in POD
+## Create a PersistentVolume, PersistemtVolumeClaim, use in POD

 >**Information**
 >